corrievincent/BIOL-3295/README.md

 # Announcements
 - The current lecture material is on age- and stage-structured population dynamics.
 The reading is Vandermeer and Goldberg p30-39 and p39-47.
 In class, I will also discuss Kendall et al. 2019, however, reading this is optional.
 - The midterm is posted!
 It is due Nov 1.
-Happy mid semester break.
+- Thursday and Friday this week, I will review what we have done in class so far, and discuss problems that could appear on the final exam.
 - Count the ducks and submit your pull request.

 ## R Help